US-EPA-CAMD/easey-campd-ui/README.md

 ```

 ## Environment Variables
-Environment variables need to be prefixed by REACT_APP in order for the variables to be accessible on the process.env object in JavaScript.
+Environment variables need to be prefixed by REACT_APP in order for the variables to be accessible on the window._env_ object in JavaScript.
 Environment Variable instructions found [here](https://github.com/US-EPA-CAMD/devops/blob/master/ENV_INSTRUCTIONS.md).

 ## License & Contributing